Planting fruits and vegetables

 Tips

 • Make sure that the plant is not directly exposed to the cold, as it is quite sensitive.
+Consider using row covers or cloches to protect young plants from unexpected frosts.

 Write a comment